 Stripe is a good choice if you want to add mobile payments to your app.
 It has a flexible api and clear documentation, which means that integration will proceed without additional edge cases.

+There are thousands of apps that use Stripe.
 Obviously, there are dozens of payment systems that can be integrated into your app.
 And choosing the payment system which will fit your business requirements is always up to you.
 Our expertise is not limited only to Stripe, and we can integrate many payment systems depending on your preferences and goals.

 If you need more information or you want to integrate mobile payments, you can always contact us.
 For more information about monetization in your app, check out our blog post App Monetization through the In-App Purchases.